-The Investor Protection Fund is an autonomous legal entity that provides limited property coverage funded from the contributions paid by its members and from other revenues as required under law and in the provisions of its own by-laws if any of its members cannot effect delivery against certain customer claims due to lack of funds, i.e. is not capable of performing its commitment to disburse deposits.
+The Investor Protection Fund is an autonomous legal entity that provides limited property coverage funded from the contributions paid by its members and from other revenues as required under law and in the provisions of its own regulations if any of its members cannot effect delivery against certain customer claims due to lack of funds, i.e. is not capable of performing its commitment to disburse deposits.

 IPF foundation and members

 Act CXI of 1996, which contains a comprehensive set of provisions about the securities market and its institutions (the Securities Act), envisaged a new organisation of investor protection to be introduced in the Hungarian capital market in response partly to the level of development of the market itself, and in part due to the intended accession to the European Union (EU).
-The new organisation is designed to provide indemnity to investors against property damages arising from the potential insolvency of investment service providers.
+The new organisation is designed to provide compensation to investors against property damages arising from the potential insolvency of investment providers.

-When the Securities Act entered into force (on January 1, 1997) it obliged all operating investment service providers by the force of statute to establish such an institution of investor protection.
-As a result, the Investor Protection Fund was set up on April 14, 1997 in line with the provisions the Act.
+When the Securities Act entered into force (on January 1, 1997) it obliged all operating investment providers by the force of statute to establish such an institution of investor protection.
+As a result, the Investor Protection Fund was set up on April 14, 1997 in line with the provisions of the Act.

 All business organisations which are licensed to engage in covered lines of business by the Hungarian Central Bank are members of the Investor Protection Fund.
 A commodity dealer that holds a license to manage client accounts may join the IPF on a voluntary basis or may pursue this line of business without IPF cover.

 At present all investment companies, credit institutions that provide investment services and investment fund management companies that manage private portfolios seated in Hungary are members of the IPF.
 None of the commodity dealers has joined the IPF yet.